Geoff Cope: Life and career

 Cope took 686 first-class wickets in 246 games, with a best of 8 for 73 against Gloucestershire at Bristol in 1975.
 His average of 24.70 compares favourably with other similar bowlers of his generation.
 He took his largest seasonal haul, 93 wickets at 24.13, in 1976 and averaged just 13.82 with the ball in taking 40 wickets in 1967.

 He scored several first-class fifties, usually grinding affairs to stave off defeat, but never scored a century in any form of cricket.
 He often was sent in as a stolid nightwatchman, and opened on occasion in emergencies.
 He scored most of his runs with nicks and deflections behind the wicket.
 His highest knock was 78 against Essex at Acklam Park, Middlesbrough in 1977.

 After leaving the first-class game he played for Yeadon Cricket Club, helping develop the club and the ground, before finally retiring from the game completely at 40.
 He was elected to the Yorkshire Committee after Brian Close retired from his seat, and appointed Yorkshire's Director of Cricket in 2002.
 "It's a very hard task but I'm thoroughly enjoying it," Cope said.
 "It's a wonderful opportunity and I've got to make the most of it."

 Cope began his playing career wearing glasses and, in 1972, turned to contact lenses.
 Further deterioration in his sight left him officially registered blind, but though his peripheral vision is very poor, he can still see directly in front of him and watch play on the field.

 Geoff Cope is a vice president at FC Halifax Town.
-In 2019 he was elected president of The Yorkshire County Cricket Club.
+In 2019 he was elected president of Yorkshire County Cricket Club for three years.